What Happens When You Use Heroin?

 When heroin is present in the brain, the body will respond by decreasing the production of natural opioids.
-This initially produces tolerance, but once heroin has been used for an extended time, usually several weeks, this will result in dependence upon heroin.
-This means that the brain will be unstable without continued heroin use and withdrawal symptoms will begin to appear if someone goes too long without using.
+This initially produces tolerance.
+Once heroin has been used for an extended time (usually several weeks), this will result in dependence.
+The brain will be unstable without continued use, and withdrawal symptoms will begin to appear.
 Without the continued introduction of heroin, withdrawal symptoms will start to appear.

 Heroin produces its effect by hijacking the natural opioid system of the brain.
 This system is used to mediate pain, reduce depression and anxiety, and produce feelings of reward.
 Our bodies make natural chemicals that stimulate this system known as “endogenous” opioids.
-Heroin acts on some of the same receptors as these endogenous opioids, however, heroin activates these opioid receptors much more strongly than the opioids produced by the body.
-This can have very far-reaching effects throughout the body.
+Heroin acts on some of the same receptors as these endogenous opioids.
+Heroin activates these opioid receptors much more strongly than the opioids produced by the body.

 The most potent effect of heroin is on the perception of pain.
-This is most directly produced by heroin’s interaction with the μ-opioid receptors in the brain.
-Due to the strength with which heroin activates the opioid receptors, the perception of pain is greatly dulled.
-Heroin can also dull the perception of any other uncomfortable stimulus including cold, anxiety, tension, and physical discomfort of any kind.
-This means that any sensation of pain or discomfort will be weakened, or not even perceived at all.
-1
+This is produced by heroin’s interaction with the μ-opioid receptors in the brain.
+Due to the strength with which heroin activates opioid receptors, the perception of pain is dulled.
+Heroin can also dull the perception of any other uncomfortable stimulus including cold, anxiety, tension, and physical discomfort.
+This means that any sensation of pain or discomfort is weakened or not even perceived at all.

 Heroin use not only produces positive feelings of calm and relaxation, but it also reduces negative emotions.
-Feelings of anxiety or depression are decreased or eliminated entirely while simultaneously a great sensation of wellness, security, and peace is produced.
-Once the brain has adapted to this state, removing heroin will have the opposite effect and these feelings will strongly rebound, increasing depression and anxiety above their pre-heroin levels.
+Feelings of anxiety or depression are decreased or eliminated entirely.
+A great sensation of wellness, security, and peace is produced.
+Once the brain has adapted to this state, removing heroin will have the opposite effect.
+These feelings will rebound, increasing depression and anxiety above their pre-heroin levels.

-Heroin is a very strong depressant, and it can make cause someone to have very low energy levels.
-One of the most noticeable behaviors that people exhibit when using heroin is frequent itching and “nodding off”.
-This is a small lapse in consciousness that may look like someone has suddenly fallen asleep.
-People will often lay around for hours on end while high on heroin, drifting in and out of consciousness no matter what is going on around them.
+Heroin is a very strong depressant, and it can cause someone to have very low energy levels.
+One of the most noticeable behaviors that people exhibit when using heroin is frequent itching and “nodding off.”
+This is a small lapse in consciousness that may look like someone has fallen asleep.
+People will often lie around for hours on end while high on heroin, drifting in and out of consciousness no matter what is going on around them.

 How Heroin Affects The Body

 Heroin produces several effects on the heart and circulatory system.
-Heart rate slows which lessens the speed that blood will circulate and replenish oxygen or remove waste.
-This has a cascade on all other vital functions, as oxygen-rich blood is required by every cell in the body.
+Heart rate slows which lessens the speed of blood circulation.
+This has a cascade on all other vital functions, as every cell in the body requires oxygen-rich blood.
 Blood pressure will also decrease, which can lead to poor circulation in the extremities and create the possibility of getting lightheaded or fainting when standing suddenly.
-Furthermore, many long term heroin users exhibit irregular heartbeats due to chronic inflammation, scarring, and fatty tissue buildup in and around the heart.
+Furthermore, many long-term heroin users exhibit irregular heartbeats due to chronic inflammation, scarring, and fatty tissue buildup in and around the heart.
 IV heroin use poses the added risks of collapsed veins, abscesses, bacterial infections, and heart infections.

-Heroin use has severe effects on reproduction in both men and women, however, these effects differ in nature:
+Heroin use has severe effects on reproduction in both men and women.
+These effects differ in nature.

-- Male Reproduction: In men, heroin makes it difficult or impossible to ejaculate while someone is high on the drug.
-After prolonged use, blood testosterone levels are reduced as well as sperm motility (ability to swim) being impaired while sperm quantity is also decreased.
+- Male Reproduction.
+In men, heroin makes it difficult or impossible to ejaculate while someone is high.
+After prolonged use, blood testosterone levels are reduced.
+Sperm motility (ability to swim) is also impaired and sperm quantity is decreased.
 These effects on testosterone and sperm are known to persist long after heroin use has been discontinued.
-2

-- Female Reproduction: In women, heroin is known to cause a wide range of menstrual abnormalities as well as amenorrhea, or a lack of menstruation.
+- Female Reproduction.
+In women, heroin causes a wide range of menstrual abnormalities as well as amenorrhea, or a lack of menstruation.
 This may take many months or years to resolve after heroin use has stopped.
-Additionally, heroin use can severely decrease sex drive in women.
-3
+Additionally, heroin use can decrease sex drive in women.

-- During Pregnancy: Using heroin while pregnant poses a wide range of serious risks for both the fetus and the mother.
+- During Pregnancy.
+Using heroin while pregnant poses a wide range of serious risks for both the fetus and the mother.
 The risk of maternal death is elevated as well as the risk of premature birth or stillbirth, miscarriage, specific birth defects, and neonatal abstinence syndrome.
-Babies born to mothers who abused heroin often have low birth weight and also show irregular breathing patterns, particularly while sleeping.
+Babies born to mothers who abused heroin often have low birth weight and irregular breathing patterns, particularly while sleeping.
 Additionally, there is a 5-10x increased risk of sudden infant death syndrome, as well as higher mortality in general for infants born to mothers who used heroin.
-4, 5, 6